direct reports

 At times, you might reasonably suspect that a manager is eager to take on additional reports because he or she thinks it’ll result in higher pay.
 Remind them that compensation decisions are based on the market rate of the job and factors like experience and performance.
 The notion that pay should closely correlate to an individual’s number of direct reports has fallen out of favor among HR and compensation professionals.

 As your company’s cultural steward, you’ll want to consider how span of control impacts all employees, not just managers.
-A Leadership IQ survey found that direct reports’ feelings of engagement were tightly linked to how much they communicated with managers—the optimal amount of interaction being six hours per week.
-According to the same survey, the actual median in U.S. workplaces is about 3 hours.
+Scheduling weekly or bi-weekly 1:1 meetings of at least 30-45 minutes each is the general consensus for acceptable and expected communication between direct reports and managers.
 If driving engagement is one of your team’s priorities, those findings should lend even more credibility to the value of managers having fewer reports.

 Group Wateringflowers